lexer/node-oauth2/README.md

+# I've stopped development for a moment.
+Since I want to rewrite this lib using SuperAgent node module, that is currently under development.

 # OAuth2 wrapper for nodejs

 A simple oauth2 API for node.js .
 This API allows users to authenticate against OAuth2 providers, and thus act as OAuth2 consumers